Youssefmdany/10-Gigabit-Ethernet-MAC-Core-UVM-Verification-/README.md

 # 10 Gigabit Ethernet MAC Core UVM Verification
-### 10 Gigabit Ethernet, often abbreviated as 10GbE, is atelecommunications technology that provides data transmissionspeeds of up to 10 billion bits per second (10 Gbps).
+### 10 Gigabit Ethernet, often abbreviated as 10GbE, is a telecommunications technology that provides data transmission speeds of up to 10 billion bits per second (10 Gbps).
 This speed isten times faster than the conventional Gigabit Ethernet standard.

 ### 10GbE is essential for high-speed connections in datacenters and enterprises, linking routers, 10G switches, andservers.
-It's perfect for long-distance, high-bandwidthtrunks in Ethernet and fiber-based networks.
-Itsapplications span LANs, WANs, and MANs.
+It's perfect for long-distance, high-bandwidth trunks in Ethernet and fiber-based networks.
+Its applications span LANs, WANs, and MANs.